Ronaldo-V/RV-Personal-Trainer-Website/testing.md

 - Images should maintain its quality regardless of screen size.
 - The form should be able to be filled out no matter what device is being used.

+Tests have been done through the use of DevTools on the browser.

 | Device screen width | Extra Small <576px | Small ≥576px | Medium ≥768px | Large ≥992px | Extra Large ≥1200px |
 | --- | --- | --- | --- | --- | --- |
 | Header / Navigation Responsiveness | Good | Good | Good | Good | Good |